Brooke Meyer is a Manager at IAALS with a focus on our work in civil justice reform at the state and federal levels.

 Brooke joined IAALS in 2019 after having litigated in the public and private sectors for approximately 15 years.
 She began her legal career at Baker & Hostetler’s Denver office, where she focused her practice on products liability litigation defense.
 Brooke then transitioned to the Colorado Attorney General’s Office where she represented state agencies in employment matters and litigated civil rights matters on behalf of the Colorado Civil Rights Division.
 From there, Brooke moved to the Colorado Supreme Court Office of Attorney Regulation as an Assistant Regulation Counsel, where she handled attorney diversion and disciplinary matters.

-Desiring to return to the private sector, Brooke partnered with local firm where her focus turned to providing her clients with personalized navigation of the attorney disciplinary process for attorneys facing ethics investigations, while also seeking justice for plaintiffs in employment discrimination matters.
+Desiring to return to the private sector, Brooke partnered with a local firm where her focus turned to providing her clients with personalized navigation of the attorney disciplinary process for attorneys facing ethics investigations, while also seeking justice for plaintiffs in employment discrimination matters.
 Wanting to increase the reach of her work at the state and federal levels, Brooke is excited to join the IAALS team to work on civil justice reform.

 Brooke graduated from the University of Denver Sturm College of Law in 2001.
 She received her Bachelor of Arts in International Relations from Emory University in Atlanta, Georgia.

 Memberships & Affiliations

-- Member, U.S. District Court, District of Colorado
+- Appointed Member, U.S. District Court, District of Colorado, Committee on Conduct

 - Member, American Bar Association